Rise of the Underdog: Giroud-inspired Montpellier stun PSG and claim shock Ligue 1 title | Goal.com

 Rise of the Underdog: Giroud-inspired Montpellier stun PSG and claim shock Ligue 1 title

-Since their Qatari takeover in 2012, Paris Saint-Germain have used Ligue 1 as playground, consistenly stamping their authority over the French top-flight due to their unmatched riches.
+Since their Qatari takeover in 2012, Paris Saint-Germain have bossed Ligue 1, consistenly stamping their authority over the French top flight due to their unrivalled riches.

-But on the cusp of their domination, one modest club on the country’s south coast pulled off a final act of defiance as Montpellier claimed the Ligue 1 title for the first time in 2012.
+However, on the cusp of their domination, a club of modest means on France’s south coast pulled off a final act of defiance in 2012, as Montpellier claimed the Ligue 1 title for the first time in their history.

-Despite being one of the founding members of the first division, La Paillade had never reigned supreme.
+Despite being one of the founding members of the first division, La Paillade had never previously been crowned champions.
 They only narrowly avoided relegation in 2010-11, finishing 14th in the table and a mere three points clear of the drop zone.

-The 2011-12 campaign would prove to be a breeding ground of talent across France, with a young Eden Hazard turning heads at Lille and Pierre-Emerick Aubameyang emerging to score regularly for Saint-Etienne.
-At Montpellier it would be Olivier Giroud who would ultimately play the most decisive role for the surprise champions.
+The 2011-12 campaign would produce a plethora of talented players, with a young Eden Hazard turning heads at Lille and Pierre-Emerick Aubameyang emerging to score regularly for Saint-Etienne.
+At Montpellier, it would be Olivier Giroud who would play the most decisive role in the team's shock title triumph.

 It was nothing less than he deserved, too, having given Montpellier a crucial edge in attack.
 Along with his 21 goals, the striker also chipped in with a team-high nine assists.